tslocke/hobocookbook/manual/dryml-guide.markdown

 ## `merge`

 As it's very common to want both `merge-attrs` and `merge-params` on the same tag, there is a shorthand for this: `merge`.
-So the final, prefered definition of `<linked-card>` is:
+So the final, preferred definition of `<linked-card>` is:

     <def tag="linked-card">
       <card merge>